todd-dsm/smashNgrab/README.md

 sudo ./setup_env.sh
 ```

-If VirtualBox, Vagrant, Git, and sudo are already setup:
+If VirtualBox, Vagrant, Git, and sudo are already setup then just use these steps:
 ```
 vagrant up
 vagrant ssh
 sudo su -
 /vagrant/config.sh | tee -i config_out.log
 ```
 Then, kick back and watch the show; the first time takes less than 10 minutes; subsequent runs about 4 minutes.
 To get the extended club remix, add `set -x` at the top of `config.sh` and you'll see all the raunchy stuff.

 **If you want to reset the test so you can show some co-workers:**
 ```